The Question You Forgot to Ask BEFORE You Started Hiring

 Your recruiter spends a month putting together a stellar candidate shortlist.
 You and two or three other decision-makers spend a couple of days meeting and interviewing the candidates.
 Every candidate is smart, experienced and skilled.

 You like Candidates A and C, but your colleagues, for reasons they can’t quite pinpoint, don’t think they’re quite right.
-Your colleagues like Candidates B and D, but you’re convinced that these individuals aren’t the right fit and will wind up leaving within six months.
+They prefer Candidates B and D, but you’re convinced that these individuals aren’t the right fit and will wind up leaving within six months.

 So, you collectively reject the whole shortlist.

 And just like that, your hiring campaign is back to square one.
 All the time you spent studying CVs and interviewing is wasted, and the vacancy is STILL unfilled.